Bring your career to life with midwifery

 This course is accredited with the Australian Nursing and Midwifery Accreditation Council (ANMAC).
 Graduating students will be eligible to apply for registration as a midwife with the Nursing and Midwifery Board of Australia.

-This course has an early closing date to submit applications (October 31 every year).
 To apply you will be required to:

 (i) have previously been registered with the Australian Health Practitioner Regulation Agency (AHPRA) as a registered midwife